Mahmood urges people to stand united after suspected arson at mosque

 “This country’s greatest strength has been its ability to build one nation from many communities.
 Attacks against Britain’s Muslims are attacks against all Britons and this country itself.”

-It came after Sussex Police were urged to seek clarity on whether the incident in Phyllis Avenue just before 10pm was an act of terrorism.
+Sussex Police were urged to seek clarity on whether the incident in Phyllis Avenue just before 10pm was an act of terrorism and on Sunday evening said it is not currently being treated as terror-related.

-Mothin Ali, deputy leader of the Green Party, said: “The police need to urgently seek clarity on the motives of this attack and whether this hate crime constitutes an act of terrorism.
+Mothin Ali, deputy leader of the Green Party, had pressed officers to “seek clarity on the motives of this attack”.

-“People were inside the mosque when it was firebombed and people in this community will be feeling frightened and targeted for their faith.”
+“People were inside the mosque when it was firebombed and people in this community will be feeling frightened and targeted for their faith,” Mr Ali said.

 On Sunday afternoon, the force released images of two balaclava-clad people seen in footage approaching the front door, before spraying accelerant on the entrance to the mosque and igniting a fire.